Glasgow Prestwick Airport

 Prestwick Air Show

 First held on September 30, 1967, Prestwick was home to a popular air show which was held every two years, until the last event took place in 1992.
-Although the show was extremely popular, and attracted large numbers of visitors - often blocking the surrounding roads - there does not seem to have been any attempt to revive the event.
+The prototype Concorde appeared at the 1972 show.
+Although the show was extremely popular, and attracted large numbers of visitors - often blocking the surrounding roads - there does not seem to have been any attempt to revive the event, until 2014.
 The airfield remained operational during the shows, and it was not unusual for the show to be brought to a halt as the runways wee cleared to allow an aircraft to make an emergency landing, providing an extra item for the crowds to watch as the emergency services attended.

 The 1989 event, held on June 10, was marked by the loss of a historic war plane, part of the Royal Navy historic flight, in waters off Turnberry, to the south.
 Events at the show were brought to halt when the pilot declared an emergency after only one of the two undercarriage wheels deployed from the wings, the Hawker Sea Fury FB.11 TF956/T123 apparently having lost hydraulic power shortly after take off, probably due to a burst hydraulic pipe.
 Despite numerous passes, and attempts to jog the port wheel loose by bumping the other off the runway for three hours, the decision was finally taken to ditch the aircraft in the sea, and rescue the pilot after he baled out.
 This was considered safer than risking a crash by attempting to land the aircraft on the runway with its defective undercarriage, where the aircraft could flip and catch fire.
 The pilot was safely recovered, but the aircraft sank.
 The wreckage was recovered and taken for investigation, and although nothing could be conclusively proved, it was widely accepted that hydraulic failure had caused the loss.